 - It is the responsibility of the employer to notify their worker’s compensation insurance carrier of the injury.
 The worker’s compensation insurance carrier will assign you a claim number.
 Our office will need this information to process your claim.

-- Schedule an appointment with one of the seven fellowship-trained orthopedic physicians at Hand to Shoulder Center of Wisconsin.
+- Schedule an appointment with a fellowship-trained orthopedic physicians at Hand to Shoulder Center of Wisconsin.

 - At the time of check-in a receptionist will assign a worker’s compensation coordinator from our clinic to meet with you.
 You will be given information regarding worker’s compensation, and you will also have the opportunity to ask questions that apply to your claim.